Having just gone through this process myself, I thought it only appropriate I pass along my newfound knowledge as a US citizen married in Scotland.

 A religious ceremony is conducted by an approved celebrant.

-A civil ceremony is conducted by a registrar and can take place anywhere, though there are quite a few requirements for the services available on-site at the venue.
+A civil ceremony is conducted by a registrar and can take place anywhere.
+However, there are quite a few requirements for the services available on-site at the venue.

 This is sort of equivalent to a courthouse wedding in the US.
 The rooms are usually quite nice at Registrars Offices throughout the UK, with some in historic buildings.

-We opted for this because we didn’t want to spend a ton of money, we knew our family and friends spread around the world wouldn’t be flying in for the occasion, and we wanted to keep it simple.
+We opted for this because we didn’t want to spend a ton of money.
+We also knew our family and friends spread around the world wouldn’t be flying in for the occasion, so we wanted to keep it simple.

-There were several options in our area, but we opted for Lothian Chambers in Edinburgh, right on the Royal Mile beside St. Giles Cathedral.
+There were several options in our area, but we opted for Lothian Chambers in Edinburgh.
+It was right on the Royal Mile beside St. Giles Cathedral.
 This building has since been sold to the French government and now includes offices and French language learning.

 The staff was absolutely wonderful and more than helpful in planning everything, from paperwork to fees, and from music to the wording of our ceremony.